peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 Array of six-element
 arrays each describing a single triangle.
-For each six-element array, the first two, next two, and last two numbers each describe a vertex position of that triangle (X and Y coordinates in that order).
+For each six-element array, the first two, next two, and last two numbers each describe a vertex position of that triangle (x- and y-coordinates in that order).
 (Type: Array.&lt;Array.&lt;number>>)

 <a name='H3DU.GraphicsPath_interpolate'></a>